 Donated by Worldsupporter Anouk Spruit

-Paper and pencil.
+Paper, pencil, crayons.
 Quiet (separated) room and a peer educator who would like to help me with the translation